-North Islington Nursery School, like all schools in Islington, is committed to meeting the needs of all pupils including those with special educational needs and disabilities (SEND).
-The SEND policy should show how the setting works towards meeting the needs of children with SEND and how their learning and development is supported.
+North Islington Nursery School is committed to meeting the needs of all pupils including those with special educational needs and disabilities (SEND).
+The

+SEND policy should show how the setting works towards meeting the needs of children with SEND and how their learning and development is supported.